synfinner/KEVin/README.md

 Rate limits are currently in place and caching is set to 3 hours at the edge.

+### Status

+To check the status of the hosted instance, please refer to our statuspage: https://kevinapi.statuspage.io/

 ## Features

 - Fetch vulnerability details by CVE ID